Lisly25/cub3d/README.md

 ## **Overview**

 Cub3D lets the player explore a maze, which is displayed at a dynamically-changing, 3D-adjacent perspective.
 The map data - the layout and the textures - are read from a configurable file upon program launch.
-Some bonus features added on top of the basic project's requirements that we have added include:
+Some bonus features added on top of the basic project's requirements that we have implemented include:

 * wall collision
 * minimap